-The team at HoneyKids and Honeycombers live not only in every kinda accommodation from HDB to landed house, but can also be found in pretty much every ‘hood on the island.
+The team at HoneyKids live not only in every kinda accommodation (from HDB to landed house), but can also be found in pretty much every ‘hood on the island.
 Dive into our guide to the best fam-friendly neighbourhoods and then tackle your condo vs landed house dilemma.

-My kids need a school: point me in the right direction
+My kids need a school in Singapore: point me in the right direction

 What fun things are there to do in Singapore with the family?

-And what about getting about between all these fun activities?
+And what about transport in Singapore to go between all these fun activities?

 What else do I need to know?

-- All kinds of birthday party ideas for all kinds of budgets
+- Birthday party ideas for all kinds of budgets

 - 24 hour GP clinics